Ikass/11ty-starter/src/posts/testing-netlifycms-integration.md

 ![eagle](/assets/img/eagle.jpg "Photo of an eagle")

-This image is from local library.
+This image above is from local library, using Mardown image shortcode.

 The below image is from local library, but using the `eleventy-img` plugin shortcode: